develprr/metamatic-framework/README.md

 ### Connecting React Components to Stores

 Connecting a React component to listen for an entire store can be done with **connectToStore** and **connectToStores**.
-In ReactJS, use **componentDidMount** life cycle callback to connect your component to Metamatic stores, for example:
+In ReactJS, use **componentDidMount** life cycle callback to connect your component to Metamatic™ stores, for example:

 ```js
 export class SomeReactComponent extends Component {